 - opening the Month-by-Month folder, and

 - browsing the templates in the March folder.

-You can find even more templates and activities by typing words like character, story, book, review, and Seuss into the Search field.
+You can find even more templates and activities by typing words like character, story, book, read, and review into the Search field.

 Retell the stories you are reading to celebrate

 In Kindergarten and grade 1, the Common Core Standards for Reading: Literature include retelling and identifying major events (K.2, K.3, 1.2, 1.3) and in grade 2, they expand to include describing the structure of a story (2.5).

-After reading a story, such as Dr. Seuss's The Cat in the Hat, to your class, ask students to retell the story in Wixie.
+After reading a story, such as Mary Wore Her Red Dress by Merle Peek, to your class, ask students to retell the story in Wixie.
 For example, students can retell in:

 - Kindergarten by painting a picture and recording a sentence.